 Setting up a new Roku device remains as straightforward as ever.
 Just connect the device to your TV via an HDMI cable, plug it in, and then just follow the on-screen prompts.
 If you’re connecting via WiFi, you’ll have to enter those credentials and you’ll also need to register your new Roku Ultra, so it’s worth having a phone, tablet, or computer handy.
 If this is your first Roku, you’ll need to register a new email address.

 Once you’ve registered the device, you can assign it a name and specify a location in your house — a useful feature if you have multiple devices throughout your home.
 The setup process also includes a whole bunch of offers to sign up for various services — some free, some not.
 But if you’re not interested, you can just skip right past those and get to actually using the Ultra.

 When you start using the Ultra for the first time, you’ll be treated to a quick video overview of its features, including the mobile app, sharing media, and using the search function.
 It’s a nice intro for first-time users and it might be a useful refresher course for Roku veterans too.

-Like we said earlier, our 2020 Roku Ultra review unit wasn’t equipped with version 9.4 so it more or less behaves like you’d expect if you’ve used a Roku device in the past few years.
+The 2020 Roku Ultra more or less behaves like you’d expect if you’ve used a Roku device in the past few years.
 The Ultra can be set to auto detect the display it’s connected to, and with our LG OLED, it correctly identified it as a 4K display with HDR support.

 With Dolby Vision now included, we naturally set about testing the new Ultra on some content that supports the fancy HDR format.
 We checked out Dolby Vision offerings on services like Apple TV+ and Disney+, including streaming a 4K version of Thor Ragnorok — for… research purposes.